ZINCTRON/Demon-Overlord/README.md

 ### THE BOT ONLY WORKS ON PYTHON 3.7+

-The bot uses three environment variables
+The bot uses five environment variables

 - DISCORD_TESTBOT_TOKEN
 - DISCORD_MAIN_TOKEN
 - TENOR_TOKEN
+- POSTGRES_USER
+- POSTGRES_PASSWORD
+- POSTGRES_ADDR (the server address, e.g `localhost:5000`)
+- POSTGRES_DB (the database the bot should use)

 *NOTE: You only need one of the bot keys.*